yuki-yano/fzf-preview.vim/README.md

 5. Searching from file history file using oldfiles or mru.
 6. File search from git status with diff preview.
 7. It is possible to interactively execute grep from within the project by specifying the directory
-8. Highlight code in preview with ccat.
+8. Highlight code in preview with bat or ccat.
 (Optional)

 ## Requirements